cloudberrydb/cloudberrydb-site/docs/create-and-manage-database.md

 title: Create and Manage Database
 ---

-# Create and Manage Cloudberry Database（已验证 by @TomShawn）
+# Create and Manage Cloudberry Database

 A Cloudberry Database system is a single instance of Cloudberry Database.
 There can be several separate Cloudberry Database systems installed, but usually just one is selected by environment variable settings.